vichi99/MicroPython/Deploy_MicroPython_scripts_ESP8266.md

  ```
  - After succesffully connecting you should see information header and python prompt `>>>`.
 Now you can type MicroPython commands.

- - On MacOS you can use for connect this command
+ - On MacOS you can use for connect this command.
  ```
  screen /dev/tty.SLAB_USBtoUART 115200
  ```